Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{Predictions and Errors}

 Within the PASC data evaluations, predicted class labels are recorded.
-Viruses where the predicted class labels do not match the given labels are assumed to be errors.
-While this is not always true due to the inherently messy nature of the data, the low error rates described below indicate that the overwhelming majority of the species labels are correct.
-Given the quantity of real data here, an amount of uncertainty and/or errors in the labels is to be expected.
-For example, \citep{muhire2013genome} shows that a number of viruses in just one genus (Mastreviris) could be recategorized in a more satisfactory manner.
-Therefore, the results should only be interpreted as an approximation of the quality of the vectorizations.
+Viruses where the predicted class labels do not match the labels given in the NCBI or PaSC datasets are assumed to be errors.
+While this is not always true due to the inherently messy nature of the data, the low error rates described below indicate that the overwhelming majority of the species labels are reliable.